truenas/documentation/content/SCALE/SCALETutorials/Shares/iSCSI/AddingISCSIShares.md

 ---
 title: "Adding iSCSI Block Shares"
-description: "This article provides instructions on setting up iSCSI block shares manually or using the wizard,and starting the service"
+description: "This article provides instructions on setting up iSCSI block shares manually or using the wizard and starting the service."
 weight: 30
 tags:
  - scaleiSCSI
  - scaleshares
 ---

 {{< toc >}}

 To get started with iSCSI shares, make sure you have already created a [zvol]({{< relref "/SCALE/SCALETutorials/Storage/Pools/AddManageZvols.md" >}}) or a [dataset]({{< relref "/SCALE/SCALETutorials/Storage/Pools/DatasetsSCALE.md" >}}) with at least one file to share.